Frequently Asked Questions

 Do you provide ESA/emotional support animal letters?

 NO. ESAs have also been addressed by the state board.
-As a psychotherapist, Alli is required to only operate within the scope of practice based on her license as an LPC.
+As a psychotherapist, Alli is required to operate within the scope of practice based on her license as a professional counselor.
 She is able to assess your current mental health symptoms based on your self-report in session.
-She is not a medical prescriber with training to prescribe a pet as a medial necessity or an expert in assessing animals or pets of any kind.
-For a multitude of reasons, prescribing a pet as support is not something Alli is trained to do or believes is ethical for her to do because it can create a dual relationship with a client, in which the decision to write or not write the ESA letter can influence the professional counseling relationship in potentially negative ways.
+She is not a medical prescriber with training to prescribe a pet as a medical necessity or an expert in assessing animals or pets of any kind.
+These requests are outside of the scope of competency of a licensed psychotherapist/counselor.
+Thus, for a multitude of reasons, prescribing a pet as support is not something Alli is trained to do or believes is ethical for her to do.
+Writing or not writing an ESA letter can create a dual relationship with a client, in which the decision about the letter can influence the professional counseling relationship in potentially negative ways.
 It is for the protection of both parties that Alli refrains from writing ESA letters.
 Please seek out a medical provider for this.

 What is the frequency of therapy sessions?